ropensci/roweb3/content/blog/2023-05-17-scheduling-mastodon/index.md

-[^1]: I already get up early for the European Central Coworking session and am lazy enough not to want to get up even earlier just to tweet the 1-hr reminder!
+[^1]: I already get up early for the European Central Coworking session and am not excited about getting up even earlier just to tweet the 1-hr reminder!

 However, we're also now developing a [presence on Mastodon](https://hachyderm.io/@rOpenSci).
 We've enjoyed exploring this new community, but unfortunately there aren't as many tools for working with